jwjulien/b/docs/commands/read-only.md

 The list command output can be tweaked using a number of flags in various combinations:

 * `-r`: list resolved bugs, instead of open bugs
+* `-a`: list all bugs, open and resolved
 * `-o`: takes a username (or a username prefix) and lists bugs owned by the specified user
 * `-g`: list bugs which contain the specified text in their title
 * `-a`: sort issues alphabetically
 * `-c`: sort issues chronologically
+* `-d`: list im descending order (best used with `-a` or `-c` to reverse the order)

-These flags can be used together for fairly granular browsing of your bugs database
+These flags can be used together for fairly granular browsing of your bugs database.